Pancreatic-Cancer-Treatment

 Pancreatic cancer treatment with chemotherapy relies on drugs to stop the growth of cancer cells, either by killing them or preventing them from dividing.
 Chemotherapy for pancreatic cancer is typically administered through injection into a vein or taken orally, allowing the drugs to enter the bloodstream and reach cancer cells throughout the body.

-The number of chemotherapy doses for pancreatic cancer is precisely determined at the Warith International Cancer Institute (WICI), which is considered the best institution in Iraq for cancer treatment.
+The number of chemotherapy doses for pancreatic cancer is precisely determined at Warith International Cancer Institute (WICI), which is considered the best institution in Iraq for cancer treatment.
 Chemotherapy can also be combined with other types of treatment.
 For example, it may be combined with radiation therapy or targeted therapy.

 4- Targeted therapy for pancreatic cancer: